-This sample answer to the counseling question is an condensed example of my response.
+This sample answer to the coaching question is an condensed example of my response.
 Remember, your response will be unique to you, with actual interaction between you and myself.
 In addition to what you read here, your replies include answers to your questions and comments you make to me, making your actual email longer than what is shown here.

 This sample response is broken down into 3 sections so you can see how the response develops with additional emails.
-If you'd like to know more about my services, they are listed on the Counseling Services page.
+If you'd like to know more about my services, they are listed on the Coaching Services page.

 A few issues need to be addressed here, the primary one being communication between yourself and your partner.
 Whenever we have an emotional reaction to a situation, it's a signal to step back find out what's triggering that emotion.